vayospot/vayospot/README.md

 I am ready to take on any challenge for I deliver outstanding results no matter what.

-Behold, my little stash of mighty creations and written articles and guides that demonstrate my skill and ingenuity! :ok_hand:
+Behold, my little stash of mighty creations and written articles and guides that demonstrate my skills and ingenuity! :ok_hand:

 :mag_right: Go on.
 Have a look.